danielharrell/open-eyes-lect-2017-18/Open.md

 cold, or even have an organ like the sensitive faculty: as it is, it has none.

-This passage, I think, can be read as an answer to our
+This passage, I think, can be read as an answer to the
 question: how is being open present?
-And the answer, put simply, if paradoxically, is that it is present as absent.
-And in this absence, its presence precludes any account of its possibility.
-Suppose I have a thought, to borrow Aristotle's example, about my lecture.
-My brain might make the thought possible, but it is my lecture that makes the thought present, since my thought is about the lecture.
-But since this thought, then, is not about my brain, the thought is present only so far as the brain is absent, in a separation of possibility from presence in the case of openness.
+And the answer, to put it simply if paradoxically, is that being open is present as absent.
+And in this absence vanishes any possibility of its presence.
+But to make what I just said more concrete, and more rooted in the quoted passage, suppose that thought is a way of being open, and that I am having a thought, right now, about my lecture.
+My brain might make the thought possible, but it is my lecture that makes the thought present, since my thought is *about* the lecture.
+But my thought, then, is not about my brain, which renders it absent at just the moment, to just the extent, my thought is present.
+If the thought about my lecture, or about anything else, is indeed *to be* about my lecture, or about anything else, then whatever it is *in me* that makes it possible, has to vanish to make it present.
+And I think we could say the same of the eyes that make sight possible, or the self that makes awareness possible: they have to vanish to make these ways of being open present.
+And in this way the presence of our openness is separated---one might even say liberated---from its possibility.

+- Presence of openness depends on having a soul, not a self.

+- To claim that it isn't possible for the eyes and brain to vanish, the answer might be: exactly, and this is why presence has nothing to with the their possibility.
+But clarify this in final section. doesn't vanish

+- This is true for eyes and awareness, and so selfhood.

+- Then make presence prior to possibility.

 and present as an example of openness,